ryanvolz/gnuradio-oot-template-feedstock/README.md

 Documentation: https://github.com/drmpeg/gr-paint

 Template package of a GNU Radio module.
-This example builds a package for gr-paint, but you can modify it to build any OOT module!
+This example builds a package for gr-paint.
+You can modify the files in the 'recipe' directory and 'conda-forge.yml' to build any OOT module!

 Current build status